-1970s interior design was sort of like Saturday morning kids shows.
+1970s interior design was sort of like Saturday morning kids show.
 You look back now and wonder how we hit that level of cool and surreal (and just what those designers were smoking).
 Exhibit A: Aqua Man from the ’70s Saturday morning cartoon, Justice League:

 Interior design-wise, the world looked equally surreal and cool.
-Oversized, marshmallow furniture; mind-bending geometric patterns; and don’t forget the colors — everything from the richest earth tones to the brightest Mondrian color-splats.
+Oversized, marshmallow furniture; mind-bending geometric patterns; don’t forget the colors — everything from the richest earth tones to the brightest Mondrian color-splats.

 By the ’80s, the ’70s were all a big joke (in Rock This Town, the Stray Cats sang, “Well, there’s a real square cat, he looks a-1974”).
-But now — from the furniture to the wallpaper to the hashish-hazed colors — ’70s design is back on top.
+But now — from the furniture to the wallpaper to the hashish-hazed colors — the ’70s design is back on top.
 And we have the pictures to prove it.

 In this home, the owners love their vintage colors.
 Avocado — one of the largest color trends of the ’70s — plays a starring role in the entryway.
 You can also use a PPG paint color like Guacamole to bring in the Avocado green.

-Another color trend from the Me Decade, mustard showed up in everything from bathroom tile to kitchen countertops.
+Another color trend from the Me Decade, mustard, showed up in everything from bathroom tile to kitchen countertops.
 Here, it takes an updated turn in a kitchen.
 Try PPG’s Turner’s Yellow for a similar look.

 White paint is a great color for design experimentation.